ARMmbed/mbed-os-tools/README.md

 **Note:** If your OS is Windows, please follow the installation instructions [for the serial port driver](https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html).

-Install `mbed-ls` from sources with the following commands:
+Install Mbed LS from sources with the following commands:

 ```bash
 $ git clone https://github.com/ARMmbed/mbed-ls.git